Models of radiative linear seesaw with electrically charged mediators: The models

-where the SM fermion sector is augmented by the inclusion of six charged exotic leptons $E_{i}$, $\widetilde{E}_{i}$ ($i=1,2,3$), as well as the right handed Majorana neutrinos $N_{nR}$ and $\nu _{nR}$ ($n=1,2$) in the singlet representations of $SU\left( 2\right) $.
-Additionally, the radiative mechanism responsible for the two loop generation of the submatrix $ \varepsilon $ requires to extend the SM scalar spectrum by including the inert $SU\left( 2\right) $ doublet $\eta $, as well as the gauge singlet scalars $\chi $, $\xi $, $\sigma $, $S_{1}^{-}$, $S_{2}^{-}$.
-Restricting the submatrix $\varepsilon $ to appear at two loop level only, requires the inclusion of the preserved $Z_{2}^{\left( 2\right) }$ discrete symmetry as well as of the spontaneously broken $Z_{2}^{\left( 1\right) }$ and $Z_{4}$ discrete symmetries, with $Z_{4}$ assumed to be broken down to a preserved $ \widetilde{Z}_{2}$ discrete symmetry.
-Notice that, in comparison with the model where the submatrix $\varepsilon $ is generated at one loop level, in this two loop level realization of the linear seesaw, the extra preserved $ Z_{2}^{\left( 2\right) }$ discrete symmetry (not present in the one loop level realization) is required to prevent a one loop level radiative generation of this submatrix $\varepsilon $.
-For this reason, the extra electrically neutral gauge singlet scalar $\sigma $ as well as the charged exotic leptons $\widetilde{E}_{i}$\ ($i=1,2,3$), which do not appear in the one loop level realization of the submatrix $\varepsilon $, are required to generate this submatrix at two loop level.
-Furthermore, in this realization of the two loop level linear seesaw mechanism, the SM charged fermion masses are generated in exactly the same way as in the one loop level realization previously described.
+The condition that the submatrix $\varepsilon$ appears only at the two-loop level requires introduction of the conserved discrete $Z_{2}^{\left( 2\right) }$ symmetry as well as of the spontaneously broken $Z_{2}^{\left( 1\right) }$ and $Z_{4}$ discrete symmetries, with $Z_{4}$ assumed to be broken down to a preserved $\widetilde{Z}_{2}$ discrete symmetry.
+In comparison with the previously discussed one-loop realization, here we need an extra preserved discrete $Z_{2}^{\left( 2\right) }$ symmetry in order to prevent one-loop radiative generation of the submatrix $\varepsilon $.
+Note that in this realization of the two-loop linear seesaw mechanism, the masses of charged SM fermions are generated in exactly the same way as in the previously described one-loop case.